 - The Threat Enforcement Prioritization Process (TEPP) was developed to address DEA's pressing need for an effective way to evaluate and report its work and accomplishments.
 To that end, TEPP has established the following quarterly activities and indices as evidentiary determinants of its success and ongoing progress toward the attainment of its transactional, evaluative and reporting capabilities.
-By 2018, 33% of DEA Field Division fully transitioned to TEPP; 66% by 2019. - The scheduled implementation of DEA's Threat Prioritization Process (TEPP) was completed (100%) in Q1-FY 2019.
+By 2018, 33% of DEA Field Division fully transitioned to TEPP; 66% by 2019. - The Department initially expected to complete the TEPP implementation process over a period of two years, however between Q4 FY 2018 and the end of Q1 FY 2019, the Department fully transitioned the remaining 66% of its DEA Field Divisions including the Omaha Division, which was delayed until early FY 2019 to the Threat Enforcement Prioritization Process (TEPP).
+All of DEA is currently 'TEPP-ready'.

 Milestone Summary Key Milestone Milestone Due Date Milestone Status Comments Threat Identification - helps field offices think about and define their operating environment and their ability to pursue the Mission, within it.
 All Offices, Regions or Divisions fully transitioned to TEPP are required to complete and submit their Threat Identification forms on or before November 1, 2017.
-FY 2018 Complete This is the first update for this milestone.
+Q1, FY 2018 Complete This is the first update for this milestone.
 In Q1 FY 2018, 8% of DEA Field Division and/or Foreign Offices fully transitioned to TEPP.
 DEA remains on track to fully transition 33% of the DEA Field Divisions to TEPP, by the end of 2018.
 Threat Mitigation Plans - provides each field office with the necessary guidance by which to outline their enforcement goals, strategies and unique indices in response to each threat that the office has identified.
 These plans are the road map for prioritized action and the initiation of tactics or actions designed to isolate, contain or further evaluate the trafficking organization in terms of the resources or collaborative effort needed to mitigate its threat(s).
 Q2, FY 2018 Complete The deadline for the submission of TEPP Threat Mitigation Plans was extended to February 23, 2018 in order to ensure greater compliance and sufficient time for Field Offices to include tangible statistics, predictive measures and targeted goals that directly correlate to the mitigation of the threat(s) and define successful impacts on communities in their respective Areas of Responsibility (AORs).
 As a result, All Field Offices successfully submitted TEPP Mitigation Plans inclusive of the more rigorous standards, on time, in compliance with the adjusted Q2 deadline, and the April 30, 2018 (Q3) deadline for the submission of TEPP Mid-Year Impact Statements remains unaffected.
 DEA continues to be on track to fully transition 33% of DEA Field Divisions to TEPP, by the end of FY 2018.